Andrew Stenson scores game-winner; Miles Ganeb impenetrable in goal

-The Harvest Christian Academy Eagles boys soccer team had more shots on goal, more corner kicks and controlled the ball much longer than the visiting Saint John’s School Knights, but that didn’t deter the Knights' 17-year-old Andrew Stenson from scoring the game-winning goal.
+The Harvest Christian Academy Eagles boys soccer team had more shots on goal and more corner kicks, and controlled the ball much longer than the visiting Saint John’s School Knights, but that didn’t stop the Knights' 17-year-old Andrew Stenson from scoring the game-winning goal.

 The Knights, in the second game of the season, on the Eagles home pitch, defeated Harvest 1-0.